 How Big is the Problem of Cheating in Online Learning?

-A survey in the US found that 73 percent of students admit to cheating in eLearning classes.
-With blended learning, the number decreased a small amount, it’s still not reassuring at 53 percent.
+A ccording to a survey conducted by the International Center for Academic Integrity (ICAI) in 2020, which included responses from students in the United States, 93% of students reported that they had cheated at least once during their academic career, and 80% of students specifically admitted to cheating in online classes.
+With blended learning, the number decreased a small amount; it’s still not reassuring at 53 percent.

 But Cheating has always been a problem.
 Are online students not just doing what students have always done?

 Maybe not.
 It’s reasonable to expect that taking courses away from the watchful eye of an administrator will incentivize dishonesty in some who would otherwise be afraid to cheat.
 Dishonesty can have a real impact on organizational outcomes and safety.
 When nurses share identities in compulsory compliance training or motorists take driving competency courses for each other, we have a real problem.
 This is why Lambda Solutions developed the Two-Factor SMS Verification Plugin for the Moodle LMS--part of our Moodle Identity Verification API and Plugin suite .

 Our client, The Alberta Motor Association, is all too familiar with plagiarism.
 The AMA needed a better way to verify that the person taking the exam was also the same person using their new skills on the road.
 The AMA could require students to travel to regional testing centers for their exams, but reaching such centers is next to impossible for some remote students, whether they are working adults who can’t take time off to travel, or others in far-flung places who can’t afford the trip.

 How does the Two-Factor SMS Verification Plugin actually prevent cheating?
 The solution ensures people are who they say they are through SMS authentication--a process used by major online services such as Gmail.
 It includes the following steps:

 - The Moodle core provides self-registration with a confirmation email.